mgdigital/Chromaprint.scala/README.md

 ### Requirements

+This package is build for Scala 2.11 and 2.12.
 The [FFmpeg](https://ffmpeg.org/) library must be installed, along with codecs for files to be analyzed, the `libavcodec-extra` package on Debian should provide all of these.

 ### [SBT](https://www.scala-sbt.org/download.html)